humanitycodes/www/coursework/lessons/slides/static-laptop-setup.md

 cd some\ folder # works great, but we have to remember to put that backslash in front of every space
 ```

-If you think you're ready to try these commands out, open your terminal program and do so now!
-If you're feeling kind of confused, flag down a mentor and they'll be happy to help. :-)

 ---